ChimeHQ/Meter/README.md

 - Account for MetricKit inconsistencies across platforms and types
 - Support for custom exception reporting

+If you're also looking for a way to transmit MetricKit data to your server, have a look at [MeterReporter](https://github.com/ChimeHQ/MeterReporter).
+It uses Meter under the hood, and takes care of the details.

 ## Integration

 ### Swift Package Manager